ghitacornel/testSpring/readme.txt

     No assumption is to be made on if a provided by the container dependency is a proxy or an actual class instance.
     NO assumption is to be made on how such proxies are created or when.
     Always read container provided documentation regarding this aspects.

+    Some containers allow injection of values into managed beans methods parameters.
+    For example REST controllers with injected HTTP requests or sessions.

+    Never assume that two different containers can easily be integrated.
+    Always read documentation.
+Sometimes dedicated documentation is provided on this aspect.

 see ( http://www.baeldung.com/spring-annotations-resource-inject-autowire )or google it for ( @Autowired vs @Inject vs @Resource )